pingcap/docs-cn/glossary.md

 ### Store

 A store refers to the storage node in the TiKV cluster (an instance of `tikv-server`).
 Each store has a corresponding TiKV instance.

+## T

+### TSO

+Because TiKV is a distributed storage system, it requires a global timing service, Timestamp Oracle (TSO), to assign a monotonically increasing timestamp.
+In TiKV, such a feature is provided by PD, and in Google [Spanner](http://static.googleusercontent.com/media/research.google.com/en//archive/spanner-osdi2012.pdf), this feature is provided by multiple atomic clocks and GPS.